Tracer-Cloud/tracer-test-pipelines-bioinformatics/pipelines/linux-arm-ubuntu/nextflow-pixi/README.md

-# Nextflow Pipeline on Linux x86 Amazon Linux - Pixi Version
+# Nextflow Pipeline on Linux ARM Ubuntu - Pixi Version

-This directory contains a **Pixi-based Nextflow pipeline** for x86 Amazon Linux.
-The setup and usage are similar to the x86 Ubuntu reference, but adapted for Amazon Linux.
+This directory contains a **Pixi-based Nextflow pipeline** for ARM Ubuntu.
+The setup and usage are similar to the shared Nextflow pipeline, but adapted for ARM Ubuntu.

 ## Quick Start (Recommended: Pixi)

 ### Prerequisites

 - [Pixi](https://pixi.sh) installed on your system
-- x86 Amazon Linux system
+- ARM Ubuntu system

 ### Install Pixi